 Why it’s so awesome: This palace is often compared to the Forbidden City in Beijing and is a Seoul must-see.
 Built in 1395, it was the main royal palace of the Joseon family, who ruled Korea for hundreds of years.
 The palace was mostly destroyed by Imperial Japan during the early 20th century but over the following years, it has been meticulously restored.
 It is now considered to be one of the most beautiful palaces in the world, which is why it’s one of the best places to visit in Seoul.

 What to do there: There are lots of places in the city where you can hire a hanbok – a traditional Korean dress.
 If you turn up at the palace wearing it, they’ll let you in for free.
 Aside from that, just explore the site.
+We’d recommend jumping on a guided tour to get to know all of the details about this stunning palace.
 Also, make sure you show up to see the changing of the guard or the Gwanghwamun Gate Guard-on-Duty Performance.
 Either one happens between 10 and 4 pm every hour on every day except Tuesday and it’s a really fun thing to see in Seoul.

 What to do there: Go to the top and enjoy the views.
 Sometimes, the best way to explore a city is to see it high up and at a distance so you can get an idea of the scale, and this tower offers the best place in the city to do just that.
 Afterwards, go down to see a movie or an exhibition in the cultural space, or just grab a table at the upscale restaurants there and enjoy a fantastic meal.
-You can book your observatory platform ticket here!
 If you are passing through Seoul, then you see this (but not climb) on a Seoul transit tour from the airport.